JurreWeijer/Team-Challenge-Medical-Imaging/README.md

 # Team-Challenge-Medical-Imaging

 Hello and welcome to the program we created for the Team Challenge, a project for the UU & TU/e MiX master.
-For this project we created a program that imports CT scans from scoliotic and non-scoliotic patients and calculate some parameters for trunk deformity.
+For this project we created a program that uses CT scans from scoliotic and non-scoliotic patients to calculate some trunk deformity parameters.
 This is done manual, semi automatic and fully automatic.

-There are some things that need to be in order to run the program, the following libraries should be installed:
+**This tool is under development, metrics are probably not accurate under all circumstances**

+### Setup on your Windows machine
+1. Install [Anaconda](https://www.anaconda.com/) for easy environment setup
+2. Install [Github Desktop](https://desktop.github.com/) for easy push and pull commits
+3. Clone the Github repository by opening Github Desktop and going to file --> Clone repository.
+Make sure you select the right folder to place the repository in the bottom of the window.
+4. Prepare your Python environment in Anaconda by installing all relevant libraries
+   1. Open an Anaconda Prompt by searching for Anaconda Prompt in your Windows search bar
+   2. Create an environment by typing ``` conda create -n TeamChallenge python=3.6```
+   3. Open your environment by typing ```conda activate TeamChallenge```
+   4. Install all your dependencies by calling ```conda install Library_Name``` or ```pip install Library_Name```
+5. Download the data and place them in a data folder somewhere on your PC
+6. Open your favorite IDE and make sure you have the correct Python Interpreter selected.
+This is often found in the settings of your IDE
+7. You are now able to succesfully run the main.py file which will open the GUI

+### Required dependencies:

+Add libraries here if you need to use them!

 - Numpy
 - Matplotlib
 - Pandas